What's New in Ion 1.1

 Ion 1.0 and Ion 1.1 share the same data model.
 Any data that can be represented in Ion 1.0 can also be represented with full fidelity in Ion 1.1 and vice-versa.
 This means that it is always possible to convert data from one version to the other without risk of data loss.

-Ion 1.1 readers must be able to understand both Ion 1.0 and Ion 1.1 data.
+Ion 1.1 readers should be able to understand both Ion 1.0 and Ion 1.1 data.

 Ion 1.1's binary encoding is substantially different from Ion 1.0's binary encoding.
 Many changes have been made to make values more compact, faster to read and/or faster to write.
 Ion 1.0's type descriptors have been supplanted by Ion 1.1's more general opcodes, which have been organized to prioritize the most commonly used encodings and make leveraging macros as inexpensive as possible.